 1. Working hypothesis: Pregnancy complications like GDM and PET affect the total number count, subpopulation composition, and functional properties of UCB-derived HSCs.

-2. Research design and methods: To achieve our objectives, we will perform a multi-layer study of UCB-derived HSCs, studying their cell composition and functionality.
-Fig. 2 presents a schematic overview of our investigation strategy.
+2. Research design and methods: To achieve our objectives, we will perform a multi-layer study of UCB-derived HSCs, studying their cell composition and functionality as presented in a schematic overview of our investigation strategy (Fig. 2).

 Objective 1: We will examine the effects of GDM and PET on UCB-derived HSC quantity and quality.
 In vitro and in vivo experiments will be run in parallel.